cynthia-obojememe/aws-bootcamp-cruddur-2023/journal/week2.md

 ```
 ** The x-ray group can be viewed on the AWS console via the setting on the Cloudwatch page.

--- create a simple rule on the cli
+-- Create a simple rule on the CLI
 ```
 aws xray create-sampling-rule --cli-input-json file://aws/json/xray.json
 ```